-Microsoft came up with the bundle of new features with its Windows 10 Fall Creators Update.
-Along with several improvements seen in its latest version of Windows, it also paved the way for the easy customization of the Windows Console or Command Prompt.
-In its latest update, Microsoft created a new color scheme for the Windows Console to give a contemporary look.
-In this post, we will see how to how to change Windows Console color scheme in Windows 10 using Microsoft’s ColorTool & download more color schemes for CMD from Github.
+Microsoft came up with a bundle of new features with its Windows Update.
+Along with several improvements in its latest version of Windows, it paved the way for the easy customization of the Windows Console or Command Prompt.
+In its latest update, Microsoft created a new color scheme for the Windows Console to give it a contemporary look.
+In this post, we will see how to change the Windows Console color scheme in Windows 11/10 using Microsoft’s ColorTool & download more color schemes for CMD from Github.

 Change Windows Console color scheme